 |Bottom 25% of class||0%|

 The application deadline for Fall 2021 has passed.
 Applications were due on Dec 1, 2020.

 What are the requirements for admission to United States Naval Academy and what student information is used for admission decisions?

 |Completion of College Preparatory Program||Recommended|

 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=164155 IPEDS survey data for United States Naval Academy.

 68% of students submit their SAT scores to Annapolis.
 74% of applicants send their ACT scores when applying.

-9% of those who apply are granted admission to Annapolis.
-Admission competition is extreme and the college has very high admission standards.
+8% of those who apply are granted admission to Annapolis.
+Admission competition is extreme and the college has exceptional admission standards.
 See if your grades and scores are good enough for admission.

 The middle 50% of addmitted applicants have SAT scores between 1240 and 1460.
 68% of students submit SAT scores when applying.
 See if your SAT score is good enough for admission.